JCSS-PMC/PMC/part-03/masonry.md

 ### Cohesion

 The values $f_{v, m}$ for the cohesion can be taken from {numref}`table-mean-of-the-cohesion`.
-Please note that these values have been derived from the characteristic values provided in EN 1996-1-1 by application of the stochastic models presented in {numref}`table-stochastic-parameters-for-Y6` and assuming the characteristic values to represent 5%-quantiles.
+Please note that these values have been derived from the characteristic values provided in {cite}`EN1996-1-1` by application of the stochastic models presented in {numref}`table-stochastic-parameters-for-Y6` and assuming the characteristic values to represent 5%-quantiles.
 The values for the cohesion are prior values and require updating by use of test data.

 ```{table} Mean of the cohesion $f_{v, m}$
 :name: table-mean-of-the-cohesion